deban9017/buy-sell-iisc/README.md

 Note: For pictures, under each uid, the images will be uploaded to a folder of name of the doc id of the item, then image1 to image4.

 Note: editable fields in profile: name, whatsapp

 Note: editable fields in item listing: description, sp, state, negotiability,
     location, item_count, other_price, other_store, store_link, category.

-For Firebase safty, firebase_options.dart firebase.json
+For Firebase safty,

+firebase_options.dart

+firebase.json

 google-services.json

 GoogleService-Info.plist

 firebase-config.js

-these files removed
+-these files removed